10 Newbie mistakes in Ableton

 Using mp3 quality is something I wouldn’t recommend.
 Generally speaking 16bit 44.1 should be the minimum you accept.
-If your computer can handle 24 bit recording at 96kbps you will likely hear a difference, just keep an eye on your hard drive usage.
-I personally stick to 16bit for most of my work and I get good results.
+If your computer can handle 24 bit recording, I’d go for that.
+Just keep an eye on your hard drive usage.

 Happy music making,